094459/aqd-cli-workshop/workshop/12-reviewing-code.md

 ### Reviewing code for accessibility

-*If you did the [Writing Code lab](/workshop/07-writing-code.md) then you will have already used this MCP server so you can skip this lab.*

 There are thousands of MCP servers out there, that provide many other review capabilities.
 One such MCP server is the A11y MCP server that provides a way for you to scan and generate reports on how accessible your application is.

 **Task-10**